Swellisgood/Swellisgood/README.md

 ---

-## <div align="center">Data scientist and full-stack freelance developer with a background in Fundamental & Applied Physics.
+## <div align="center">Data scientist and hobbyist software developer with a background in Fundamental & Applied Physics.
 Passionate about AI, machine learning, cryptocurrencies, and blockchain.

 ## Connect with me
 📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3, and software programming.